jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ## Real Time Monitoring

 This will let Jellyfin automatically update libraries when files are added or modified.
-Unfortunately this feature is only supported on certain filesystems.
+Unfortunately, this feature is only supported on certain filesystems.

 For Linux systems, this is performed by [inotify](https://en.wikipedia.org/wiki/Inotify).
 NFS and rclone do not support inotify, but support can be provided by using a union file system such as [mergerfs](https://github.com/trapexit/mergerfs) with your networked file systems.